theodorecurtil/kafka_101/README.md

 ### Kafka Server

-We configure a single Kafka broker with sensible defaults.
+We also need to configure a single Kafka broker, with a minimum viable configuration.
+We need to specify the port mappings, and the networking settings (Zookeeper, advertised listeners, etc...).
+In addition, we set some basic logging and metrics configurations.

 Details about the configuration can be found on [Confluent website](https://docs.confluent.io/platform/current/installation/docker/config-reference.html#confluent-enterprise-ak-configuration); and all configurations can be found [here](https://docs.confluent.io/platform/current/installation/configuration/broker-configs.html#ak-broker-configurations-for-cp).